Blurb: Kagome's eyeglasses. Sesshoumaru's curiosity. A story in which many things are explained about the anime series Inuyasha . . . or not.

-"NO!" bellowed the hanyou.
+"NO!" bellowed the half-demon.
 "Absolutely not!
-We have wasted enough time here, we're not wasting more trekking all the way back to Kaede no obaa-chan's stupid village and letting you go home."
+We have wasted enough time here, we're not wasting more trekking all the way back to Kaede's stupid village and letting you go home."

 For all her family knew, these sojourns in the past were spiritual training.
-She had tea with Kaede, the wise village miko, and backed up Inuyasha when the 'strong and powerful' hanyou went and argued with people.
+She had tea with Kaede, the wise village priestess, and supported Inuyasha when the 'strong and powerful' half-demon went and argued with people.
 No fighting.
 None.
 Her mother received the clean version of the story.
-And while the lady may have guessed her daughter wasn't telling her the whole truth, Kagome still did not deem it wise to point out exactly how violent their battles could be.
+While the lady may have guessed her daughter wasn't telling her the whole truth, Kagome still did not deem it wise to point out exactly how violent their battles could be.

 There was a third option, of course.
-And although Kagome did not really like this outcome either, it seemed the only way around her current dilemma.
+Although Kagome did not really like this outcome either, it seemed the only way around the dilemma.
 When in doubt, procrastinate!

-"FINALLY!" crowed the hanyou, completely enjoying his moment of triumph.
-Why, he had been trying to tell the stupid wench that for years!
+"FINALLY!" crowed the half-demon, completely enjoying his moment of triumph.
+Why, he had been trying to tell that to the stupid wench forever!
 Obviously, someone weak and powerless should not jump into fights between demons and esteemed warriors (such as himself).
 "So let's get a move on, already."

 If only she had changed in and out of her contacts more often, then perhaps her friends would have been able to help.
 As it was, she suspected the others thought she was crazy.
-Respectful of their differences, she had always changed into her contacts out of sight, where Miroku wouldn't ask nosy questions, and Sango wouldn't turn green from watching her friend stick glass shards in her eyes.
-The taijiya had clearly never understood the purpose of such things.
+Respectful of their differences, she had always changed into her contacts out of sight, where Miroku wouldn't ask nosy questions, and Sango wouldn't become ill from watching her friend stick glass shards in her eyes.
+The demon-slayer had clearly never understood the purpose of such things.

-Chagrined, she carefully slid the black, thin-framed glasses onto her nose, then glared at her hanyou protector for failing to be more sympathetic.
-Inuyasha wasn't supposed to actecstatic at the thought of keeping her out of battle!
-Maybe she wasn't very useful as a fighter, but he could at least pretend that she was, if he cared about her feelings a little.
+Chagrined, she carefully slid the black, thin-framed glasses onto her nose, then glared at her half-demon protector for failing to be more sympathetic.
+Inuyasha wasn't supposed to act ecstatic at the thought of keeping her out of battle!
+Maybe she wasn't very useful as a fighter, but he could at least pretend that she was, if he cared about her feelings.

 As always, the best of intentions can go astray.

-Before the day was out, a swarm of youkai attacked the group, and Kagome found herself in the midst of chaos once again.
-Shippou stood his ground solidly, trying to shield her from the worst of the onslaught with his fox-fire, but eventually one of the youkai slipped past his guard.
-Because Inuyasha was dealing with the larger oni, while Sango and Miroku dealt with the main swarm, Kagome was left on her own against Mr. Ugly-head, number 2159.
+Before the day was out, a swarm of demons attacked the group, and Kagome found herself in the midst of chaos once again.
+Shippo stood his ground solidly, trying to shield her from the worst of the onslaught with his fox-fire, but eventually a demon slipped past his guard.
+Because Inuyasha was dealing with the largest enemy, while Sango and Miroku dealt with the main swarm, Kagome stood alone against Mr. Ugly-head, number 2159.
 However scary it might be to confront extremely powerful, humanoid demons like Sesshoumaru or Naraku, every now and then Kagome had to admit it – at least they were aesthetically pleasing.
-The general youkai populous was made up of hideous, bulbous, slimy, warty degenerate monsters.
-And quite frankly, she was tired of it.
+The general demonic populace was made of hideous, bulbous, slimy, warty monsters.
+Quite frankly, she was tired of it.

-As the creature collided with her torso, she felt the wind knocked out of her in a rush, just before her back impacted something hard and rough.
-Happily, she noted she had been thrown backward into yet another tree, rather than into another demon.
-The little things in life were promising and pleasant.
+As the creature collided with her torso, she felt the wind knocked out of her in a rush, before her back impacted something hard and rough.
+Happily, she noted she had been thrown onto a tree, rather than onto another demon.
+The little things in life were so pleasant.

 Then, her vision swam in and out, and her world blurred.
-"Kitsune-bi!"
-Shippou cried from in front of her, but all she could see was a smear of green and brown color as it streaked by her face.
-And she realized with horror that her glasses had been thrown off, when her head snapped back upon hitting the tree.
+"Fox-fire!"
+Shippo cried in front of her, but all she could see was a smear of green and brown color as it streaked by her face.
+She realized with horror that her glasses had been thrown off, when her head snapped back upon hitting the tree.

 Well, isn't that just peachy?
 Kagome bemoaned her fate internally.
 It was exactly as she feared.
 All her life, her glasses had been a source of ridicule and derision, and now they would be the death of her too.
 All because she was careless and stupid and lost a contact!
 Suddenly, the scenario was too much for her to take.
-No one said life wasn't supposed to be easy, but for heaven's sake, it was supposed to be fair!
+No one said life was easy, but for heaven's sake, it was supposed to be fair!

-And he did, so she fired, assuming the green and brown smudge would make his way to safety, before the arrow hit.
-Her frustration was running so high, and her tension was so great, that the fire of her aura seemed to go much further than normal.
+Then, she fired, assuming the green and brown smudge would make his way to safety, before the arrow hit.
+Her frustration was running so high that the fire of her aura seemed much brighter than normal.
 Would the arrow hit its target?
 Would the arrow hit anything at all?
 Would she accidentally kill Kirara instead of her enemy?
 It was all up to fate now.

 A pink light broke out over the battlefield, and she could feel the tip of the arrow strike home, even though she couldn't see it.
-A multitude of cries erupted, and then the youkai presence in the field was gone.
-Soon, Shippou tugged on the hem of her green school uniform, and helpfully handed her the black glasses he had found on the grass.
+A multitude of cries erupted, then the demonic presence in the field was gone.
+Soon, Shippo tugged on the hem of her school uniform, helpfully handing her the black glasses he had found on the grass.
 She pushed them on, only to see Inuyasha's scowling face, intruding upon her personal space.

 "Oi!
-Onna!" he growled, annoyed and puzzled all at once.
+Woman!" he growled, annoyed and puzzled all at once.
 "What did you do?"

 "What do you mean, Inuyasha?" she asked politely.
 All things considered, humans were very visual creatures, and without her glasses on, she had no idea what had transpired.
-However, it seemed the battle was over at last, and victory was theirs.
+It seemed the battle was over at last, and victory was theirs.

-"The arrow swerved mid-flight, then hit an immense youkai," Miroku explained, violet eyes alight with wonder and a smile on his face.
+"The arrow swerved mid-flight, then hit an immense creature," Miroku explained, violet eyes alight with wonder and a smile on his face.
 "Afterward, it shattered and dusted the surrounding demons with your power.
-I have never seen such an amazing feat, from just a simple arrow."
+I have never seen such an amazing feat, from a simple arrow."

-"Well," the reincarnated miko resolved slowly, "the only difference between what just happened, and what I normally do, is … this time I didn't aim?"
+"Well, the only difference between what just happened and what I normally do," the reincarnated priestess said slowly, "Is that this time I didn't aim?"